 What is shiatsu?

 In this blog, I will explore what shiatsu is, how it works and what a shiatsu session involves.
+I explain what shiatsu is in this YouTube video.
 If you would like to see a shiatsu practitioner you can visit our find a practitioner page.
 Even though this is a list of practitioners who specialise in maternity work, they are all trained to work with all clients.
 Some will specialise more with certain kinds of clients: so please ask their expertise in an area of work (apart from maternity).
 Since they specialise in maternity work, their knowledge can be helpful if you have any issues relating to your early childhood and relationship with your mother or your birth, and for women, even many years after your pregnancies and births there may still be issues ( physical such as continued weakness in the back or abdominal area, or emotional such as unprocessed emotions) which can be supported.
 If you are a midwife or doula and want to learn more about shiatsu we have our courses Shiatsu for Midwives in person and on line.

 Why would I want to have shiatsu?